-Class 8 includes mainly hand-operated implements used as tools in the respective professions.
-Class 8 is one of 45 classes used by the U.S. Patent and Trademark Office (USPTO) when grouping products or services.
+Trademark Class 8 includes mainly hand-operated implements used as tools in the respective professions.
+Class 8 is one of 45 classes used by the U.S. Patent and Trademark Office (PTO) when grouping products or services for registration.

 If the mark is used in commerce, you must furnish a specimen of the mark as consumers see it.
 The specimen must show the mark as used on or in connection with the goods in commerce.
 A trademark specimen should be a label, tag, or container for the goods, or a display associated with the goods.
 A photocopy or other reproduction of a specimen of the mark as actually used on or in connection with the goods is acceptable.